 Browse audiobooks narrated by Andrea Gallo, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

-Eighties supermodel Harlow Hayes seeks solace in a quaint Florida beach town to hide and heal from a heartbreak that shattered her entire world.
-To her surprise, she encounters Matt Knight--a Hollywood A-lister with a bad-boy reputation--who has returned to his hometown to help his plucky grandmother, Tuesday, save her century-old skating rink, the Starlight.
+"1987.
+Supermodel Harlow Hayes seeks solace in a quaint Florida beach town to heal from a heartbreak that shattered her entire world.
+To her surprise, she encounters Matt Knight—a Hollywood A-lister with a bad-boy reputation—who has returned to his hometown to help his plucky grandmother, Tuesday, save her century-old skating rink, the Starlight.
 The Starlight holds a special place in the hearts of the community, once acting as a refuge for Depression-era families and bringing the town together with gatherings and celebrations.
-Tuesday's determination and resilience even protected her beloved rink from her husband's shady business dealings.
-Yet when the Starlight is threatened with demolition, Tuesday may not be able to stop it.
-As Matt and Harlow plot with Tuesday to save the Starlight, they find themselves on a journey of surprises, self-discovery, and the kind of healing that leads to love.
-New York Times bestselling author Rachel Hauck weaves a heartfelt tale of romance, perseverance, and the enduring power of community.
+Tuesday’s determination even protected her beloved rink from her husband’s shady business dealings.
+Yet when the Starlight is threatened with demolition, Tuesday begins to wonder if an era has come to an end.
+As Matt and Harlow strategize to save the rink, they find themselves on a journey of surprises, self-discovery, and the kind of healing that leads to love.
+“A charming story set across three generations. … Themes of forgiveness, trust, second chances, acceptance, and love will leave you grinning at the last page.”—Katherine Reay, bestselling author of Dear Mr. Knightley and The Printed Letter Bookshop"

-Rachel Hauck (Author), Andrea Gallo, Morgan Hallett, Nick Walther, TBD (Narrator)
+Rachel Hauck (Author), Andrea Gallo, Morgan Hallett, Nick Walther (Narrator)

 Audiobook